Seeking diversified exposure to international small cap companies

 Portfolio Attribution

 The Causeway International Small Cap Fund (“Fund”), on a net asset value basis, outperformed the Index during the month.
-To evaluate stocks in our investable universe, our multi-factor quantitative model employs five bottom-up factor categories –valuation, sentiment, technical indicators, quality (formerly labelled competitive strength), and corporate events – and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
-All of our alpha factory categories generated positive returns in the first quarter.
-Our value factors delivered positive returns for the month and the first quarter in the higher interest rate environment.
-They are one of the best-performing factor groups over the last twelve months.
-The strategy's sentiment factors also posted positive returns for the month and the quarter.
-Our technical factors generated slightly negative returns for March, but they were the best-performing alpha factor category in the quarter and they slightly edged out value as the top-performing factor group over the last twelve months.
-Our quality factors have also performed very well in the month, quarter, and trailing twelve months.
-Our macroeconomic and country aggregate factors delivered positive monthly and quarterly returns as countries exhibiting stronger metrics (such as Taiwan and Japan) outperformed those with relatively weaker characteristics (such as China and Germany).
-All alpha factor group returns remain positive on an inception to date basis.
+To evaluate stocks in our investable universe, our multi-factor quantitative model employs five bottom-up factor categories –valuation, sentiment, technical indicators, quality, and corporate events – and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
+All alpha factor categories delivered positive returns in February.
+Our technical factors were the best-performing bottom-up factor group last month, while the strategy’s value factors have posted the highest factor returns over the last twelve months.
+Returns to our macroeconomic and country aggregate factors were also positive in February as countries exhibiting more attractive characteristics (such as Taiwan) outperformed those with relatively weaker characteristics (such as India).
+All factor groups remain positive on an inception to date basis.

 Quarterly Investment Outlook